gundermanc/tools/README.md

 - ptapply [profile]: Applies the selected profile.
 - ptstatus [profile]: Checks the current target application for patched files.
 - ptrevert [profile]: Reverts the current profile's patched binaries.
+- ptF5 [vsinstance] [solutionpath] [profile]: Launches the specified instance of VS with the specified solution + profile configured for one-click (F5) debugging.

 ### Process Snapshot
 Defines some convenient scripts and aliases for killing groups of processes